 4 stamps = Awesome nutcracker.

-all stamps = Royal treatment: cute SC Pecan Trail T-shirt, delicious mini pecan pie, stylish drawstring bag and an awesome nutcracker.
+all stamps = The royal treatment: cute SC Pecan Trail T-shirt, silicone pie plate, stylish drawstring bag and an awesome nutcracker.